 Supply chain and labor practices:

-While ethical supply chains were the main focus for this roundup, many brands are also making use of carbon offset programs, circular programs to recycle/donate shoes, efforts to reduce waste and water and chemical use, and closed-loop manufacturing processes.
+While ethical supply chains were the main focus for this roundup, many sustainable brands are also making use of carbon offset programs, circular programs to recycle/donate shoes, efforts to reduce waste and water and chemical use, and closed-loop manufacturing processes.

 Community & charitable giving: